-Belisário dos Santos is serving his first term on the Executive Committee.
-He was elected to the Commission in 2008 and re-elected in 2013.
+Belisário dos Santos is serving his third term on the Executive Committee, having been re-elected in 2018.
+He was elected to the Commission in 2008 and re-elected in 2013 and 2018.
 He is currently a practicing lawyer in Brazil.
 From 1995 until 2000 he served as Sao Paulo’s Secretary of State of Justice and Defence of Citizenship.
 He is highly respected for improving the human rights situation in San Paulo, Brazil, during this term.
 He has previously served as Legal Adviser to the Institute of Social Security of the State of Sao Paulo and is former President of the Latin American Lawyers Association for the Defence of Human Rights.